nupac/nupac/docs/CODING_STANDARDS.md

 4) [Code review](https://en.wikipedia.org/wiki/Code_review): We improve our code and talk about it as long as at least one person can find at least one line they disagree with
 5) [TDD](https://en.wikipedia.org/wiki/Test-driven_development)
 6) *Nushellization*, i.e. if something can be done in *more nu way*, it should be done this way (e.g. replace jsons with nuons whenever possible)
+7) [Pre-commit](https://pre-commit.com/#install): You do not need to know pre-commit or configure it.
+Just run [setup-pre-commit.nu](https://github.com/skelly37/nupac/blob/main/setup-pre-commit.nu).
+It helps with keeping the code clean & consistent

 ## Testing
 ### The whole interface must be tested

-Doesn't matter if you are adding a new command or just refactoring an old one, you have to prove by tests that it works correctly.
+Does not matter if you are adding a new command or just refactoring an old one, you have to prove by tests that it works correctly.

 ### Run tests locally before push, if possible on your machine